Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 Dr. Bonaventure started an IV in her arm to give her some blood and Zoe didn’t feel it.
 Well, she felt it, but it didn’t feel painful, just informative.
 The needle digging into her arm sent information to her brain, but it wasn’t unpleasant.
 It just, was.
 She explained this and Dr. Bonaventure poked and prodded at her with his medical instruments.
 They discovered she no longer felt pain, which seemed like a very handy ability to have especially given her recent very up close and personal experience with it.

 They were good powers, if all rather defensive.
 She wished she had something more in-your-face.
 She wanted firepower.
-She longed for the ability to burn stuff with her eyeballs like Sanjay did; if she did she’d hunt down that brick wall guy and fry a hole right through him.
+She longed for the ability to charbroil stuff with her eyeballs like Sanjay did; if she did she’d hunt down that brick wall guy and fry a hole right through him.
 What could she do now, throw snowballs?
 Yell really loud?

 They found her a set of surgical scrubs to wear and Milo let her borrow his car which was nice of him since she was a total stranger and he seemed kind of scared of her.
 But it had all taken so long, so long, and Sanjay was out there doing God only knew what.
 She desperately wished she knew where to start searching.

-As she got into Milo’s car and adjusted the seat so she could reach the pedals, she looked down at her hands and realized her body had done something else for her,as well, something neither she nor Dr. Bonaventure had noticed in the harsh light of the morgue.
+As she got into Milo’s car and adjusted the seat so she could reach the pedals, she looked down at her hands and realized her body had done something else for her, something neither she nor Dr. Bonaventure had noticed in the harsh light of the morgue.
 Her fingernails sparkled, refracting the light of the full moon into glinting rainbows.
 She turned on the overhead for a closer look and when she held them to the light, little specks of color bounced off of them and lit up the interior of the car like a disco ball.

 Milo had discarded an empty glass bottle on the floor of his car and she picked it up.
 With her index finger she drew a circle on the bottle and popped out a round of glass easily, with a merry little ‘clink’.

 Diamond fingernails.
 I mean, they were really more like claws if you thought about it.
 Diamonds are a girl’s best friend, a voice in the back of her mind whispered.
+And claws are probably an even better friend than diamonds, all things considered.

 Her body had meant for her to fight after all.